-Distribution: Occurring only in the Wenatchee Mountains in Washington; Alaska and northern Canada south in Rocky and Cascades mountains to Nevada, Arizona and New Mexico; also in Far East Russia and Greenland.
+Distribution: Occurring east of the Cascades crest in the Wenatchee Mountains in Washington; Alaska to California, east to the Rocky Mountains, and eastward across northern Canada to Greenland; also in Far East Russia.

 Habitat: Arctic tundra, high gravelly meadows and scree slopes.

 Herbaceous perennial from thick, scaly rhizomes, forming dense clumps up to 3 dm. broad, the simple, pubescent flowering stems 8-20 cm. tall.

 Basal leaves numerous, the blades oblong, 4-10 cm. long, interruptedly pinnate or pinnatifid, the main segments entire and linear (the lower ones) or elliptic and toothed; cauline leaves several, alternate, much reduced.